Attendance is Mandatory:

 All new F-1 visa holding international students must attend International Orientation in order to fulfill the F-1 visa requirement of reporting to the educational institution.
 International Orientation is typically held approximately two weeks before the first day of the semester.
 The exact dates of International Orientation will be provided in your admission letter.

-If you will be arriving from abroad, please arrive at least one full day before the first day of International Orientation to allow for any unexpected travel delays and to adjust to the time differences and fatigue caused by travel and jet-lag.
+If you will be arriving from abroad, please arrive by the weekend of August 19th to allow for any unexpected travel delays and to adjust to the time differences and fatigue caused by travel and jet-lag.

 A $50 orientation fee will be charged upon admission.
 An additional $50 will be charged to any student who does not attend orientation without prior approval from the Center for International Education.